FAQ

 You can go home immediately after the procedure.
 The incision is very small, so you can shower on the same day and there is no major disruption to your daily life.

-In addition, our group provides careful follow-up by phone or other means as necessary to help reduce your anxiety about postoperative wounds and pain.
+In addition, our group provides careful follow-up by phone as needed to alleviate any concerns you may have about postoperative scars or pain.

 If I receive stem cell therapy, will I be given a detailed explanation?